-Fees billed to the Company during the Company 2000 fiscal year for all other non-audit services rendered to the Company, including tax related services totaled \$105,000.
+Fees billed to the Company by Grant Thornton LLP during the 2001 fiscal year for all other non-audit services rendered to the Company, including tax related services totaled \$36,000.

-Stockholder ratification of the selection of Grant Thornton LLP as the Company's independent public accountant is not required by the Company's By-Laws or other applicable legal requirement.
-However, the Board is submitting the selection of Grant Thornton LLP to the stockholders for ratification as a matter of good corporate practice.
-If the stockholders fail to ratify the selection, the Audit Committee and the Board will reconsider whether or not to retain that firm.
-Even if the selection is ratified, the Board at its discretion may direct the appointment of a different independent accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its stockholders.
+Shareholder ratification of the selection of Grant Thornton LLP as the Company's independent public accountants is not required by the Company's By-Laws or other applicable legal requirement.
+However, the Board is submitting the selection of Grant Thornton LLP to the shareholders for ratification as a matter of good corporate practice.
+If the shareholders fail to ratify the selection, the Audit Committee and the Board will reconsider whether or not to retain that firm.
+Even if the selection is ratified, the Board at its discretion may direct the appointment of a different independent accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its shareholders.

-The affirmative vote of the holders of a majority of the shares represented and entitled to vote at the meeting will be required to ratify the selection of Grant Thornton LLP as the Company's independent public accountants for the year ended December 31, 2001.
+The affirmative vote of the holders of a majority of the shares represented and entitled to vote at the meeting, provided that such a vote also constitutes a majority of the required quorum, will be required to ratify the selection of Grant Thornton LLP as the Company's independent public accountants for the year ending December 31, 2002.
 Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as the negative votes.
 Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.